waryder/BBB-NMS-Save-File-Manipulator/README.md

 # BBB NMS Save File Manipulator

 ## Overview
 BBB NMS Save File Manipulator is a tool designed to help users manipulate No Man's Sky save files.
+This tool is intended to fill holes in, and not duplicate, features in the other well-known editors.
+Primary value adds at this point are:

+1) One click sort of bases by Galaxy, System, and then Name.
+2) Drag and drop reordering of Bases.
-The primary value adds at this point are one click base sort, drag and drop reordering of bases and starships, and one click comprehensive starship upgrades to your whole fleet.
+3) One click upgrade of all Starships to Max stats and tech installed.
+A one click comprehensive starship upgrades to your whole fleet!
+4) Drag and drop reordering of Starships
+5) Inventory sort (really moving items).
+This is the least "finished/polished".
+I will be adding more categories to the possible sorting criteria.
+Also I do no checking to save users from moving items to the wrong inventories.
+For example right now it's on you to make sure you don't put non fish bait in the fish bait inventory.
+But basically you have a dialog box where you click a bunch of checkboxes to setup your sort...and then click a button to get your inventory items moved around as you want.
+6) Saving off an inventory and restore it to any other inventory.
+The way this works is you save an inventory.
+On reimport, the items in that save overwrite the the target inventories items.
+This allows you to save off desired inventory items to refresh any inventory later with a known loadout.
+7) relocate your player to locations stored in the save file "Teleport Endpoints" list.
+This is a list kept by the game of the last (potentially hundreds) of locations where you teleported to.
+You can use this to get back to places you visited in the past but never threw a base down.
+8) Aside from those, you can pretty much modify any data in the save file at all, and general features provided as in any text editor and Json editor (with a tree view) that you may find out there.

 At this point this is a raw version maybe worthy of evaluation but I do not claim this is production ready.
 I am releasing and promoting only for the purpose of solciting testing and and review of the current state.
 I do provide screenshots and help files as a seperate zip file if that's all you would like to look at at first.